-In this article we will explore some the best travel memoirs ever written.
+In this article, we will explore some of the best travel memoirs ever written.
 I have read all of these travel books, many of them more than once, and share them with you to enjoy as I have.

 I have included a diverse selection of travel memoirs written from a variety of different perspectives.
 From Orwell’s time living on the streets of London and Paris, Lee’s involvement in the Spanish Civil War to the more light-hearted adventures of Bill Bryson, Ewan McGregor and Charley Borman.

 These travel memoirs include sad stories, adventure, war, death, life, survival, incredible landscapes and more.
-From London to Lodz, from the Amazon to Antarctica and Seville to Siberia, this list covers pretty much the entire world.
+From London to Lodz, from the Amazon to Antarctica and from Seville to Siberia, this list covers pretty much the entire world.
 Every book on this list is a gripping read that will have you coming back for more!

 I have resisted the urge to include more than one entry for each author (John Simpson, Bill Bryson and Dervla Murphy I’m looking at you), however for those that get stuck in to any of the authors on this list, you are free to explore their bibliography and should definitely do so!

 So, let’s dive right in and find out some of the best travel memoirs ever written!
 I have listed these in the order that they were published for want of any better methodology.

 My 19 Best Travel Memoirs

 - Down and Out in Paris and London by George Orwell (1933)

 - As I Walked Out One Midsummer Morning by Laurie Lee (1969)